KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Features/Settings-Article.md

 ### Keyboard

-The ``Keyboard``.``Keyboard/Settings`` class provides the following settings, as well as other settings-related properties and functions.
+The ``KeyboardSettings`` type provides the following settings.

-* ``Keyboard/Settings/addedLocales`` - A list of activated or user-selected locales.
+* ``KeyboardSettings/addedLocales`` - A list of activated or user-selected locales.
-* ``Keyboard/Settings/isAutocapitalizationEnabled`` - Whether auto-capitalization is enabled.
+* ``KeyboardSettings/isAutocapitalizationEnabled`` - Whether auto-capitalization is enabled.
-* ``Keyboard/Settings/isKeyboardAutoCollapseEnabled`` - Whether to auto-collapse the keyboard when users connect an external keyboard.
+* ``KeyboardSettings/isKeyboardAutoCollapseEnabled`` - Whether to auto-collapse the keyboard when users connect an external keyboard.
-* ``Keyboard/Settings/keyboardDockEdge`` - An optional edge to which the keyboard is docked.
+* ``KeyboardSettings/keyboardDockEdge`` - An optional edge to which the keyboard is docked.
-* ``Keyboard/Settings/localeIdentifier`` - The identifier of the current locale, set with the ``KeyboardContext/locale``.
+* ``KeyboardSettings/localeIdentifier`` - The identifier of the current locale, set with the ``KeyboardContext/locale``.

 ### Autocomplete

-The ``Autocomplete``.``Autocomplete/Settings`` class provides the following settings, as well as other settings-related properties and functions.
+The ``AutocompleteSettings`` type provides the following settings.

-* ``Autocomplete/Settings/isAutocompleteEnabled`` - Whether autocomplete is enabled.
+* ``AutocompleteSettings/isAutocompleteEnabled`` - Whether autocomplete is enabled.
-* ``Autocomplete/Settings/isAutocorrectEnabled`` - Whether autocorrect is enabled.
+* ``AutocompleteSettings/isAutocorrectEnabled`` - Whether autocorrect is enabled.
-* ``Autocomplete/Settings/isAutolearnEnabled`` - Whether to autolearn unknown suggestions.
+* ``AutocompleteSettings/isAutolearnEnabled`` - Whether to autolearn unknown suggestions.
-* ``Autocomplete/Settings/isAutoIgnoreEnabled`` - Whether to automatically ignore adjusted suggestions.
+* ``AutocompleteSettings/isAutoIgnoreEnabled`` - Whether to automatically ignore adjusted suggestions.
-* ``Autocomplete/Settings/isNextCharacterPredictionEnabled`` - Whether next character prediction is enabled.
+* ``AutocompleteSettings/isNextCharacterPredictionEnabled`` - Whether next character prediction is enabled.
-* ``Autocomplete/Settings/isNextWordPredictionEnabled`` - Whether next word prediction is enabled.
+* ``AutocompleteSettings/isNextWordPredictionEnabled`` - Whether next word prediction is enabled.
-* ``Autocomplete/Settings/nextWordPredictionRequestApiKey`` - A custom, user-specified next word predicton request API key.
+* ``AutocompleteSettings/nextWordPredictionRequestApiKey`` - A custom, user-specified next word predicton request API key.
-* ``Autocomplete/Settings/nextWordPredictionRequestType`` - A custom, user-specified next word predicton request type.
+* ``AutocompleteSettings/nextWordPredictionRequestType`` - A custom, user-specified next word predicton request type.
-* ``Autocomplete/Settings/suggestionsDisplayCount`` - The number of autocomplete suggestions to display.
+* ``AutocompleteSettings/suggestionsDisplayCount`` - The number of autocomplete suggestions to display.

 ### Dictation

-The ``Dictation``.``Dictation/Settings`` class provides the following settings, as well as other settings-related properties and functions.
+The ``DictationSettings`` type provides the following settings.

-* ``Dictation/Settings/silenceLimit`` - The max number of seconds of silence after which dictation ends.
+* ``DictationSettings/silenceLimit`` - The max number of seconds of silence after which dictation ends.

 ### Feedback

-The ``KeyboardFeedback``.``KeyboardFeedback/Settings`` class provides the following settings, as well as other settings-related properties and functions.
+The ``KeyboardFeedbackSettings`` type provides the following settings.

-* ``KeyboardFeedback/Settings/isAudioFeedbackEnabled`` - Whether audio feedback is enabled.
+* ``KeyboardFeedbackSettings/isAudioFeedbackEnabled`` - Whether audio feedback is enabled.
-* ``KeyboardFeedback/Settings/isHapticFeedbackEnabled`` - Whether Haptic feedback is enabled.
+* ``KeyboardFeedbackSettings/isHapticFeedbackEnabled`` - Whether Haptic feedback is enabled.

+### Themes

+The ``KeyboardThemeSettings`` class provides the following settings.

+* ``KeyboardThemeSettings/theme`` - The currently selected theme, if any.

 ---